PhoenixTales/www.gothicarchive.org/CONTRIBUTING.md

 # Contributing

 ## Online vs offline deployment
-Gothic Archive uses HTML interface for both online web version, and local offline access from extracted zip archive.
+Gothic Archive uses an HTML interface for both the online web version, and the local offline access from the extracted zip archive.
-In offline archive, text and media files are together in single directory structure.
+In the offline archive, text and media files are together in a single directory structure.
-Online web version for performance reasons uses separate servers for each type of assets:
+The online web version for performance reasons uses separate servers for each type of assets:
 - [`www`](https://github.com/PhoenixTales/www.gothicarchive.org) (text, markdown and html)
 - [`audio`](https://github.com/PhoenixTales/audio.gothicarchive.org)
 - [`images`](https://github.com/PhoenixTales/images.gothicarchive.org)